On the radius of Gaussian free field excursion clusters: Introduction

 \end{theorem}

 Theorems~\ref{thm:main_d=3} and~\ref{thm:main_d>3} follow immediately by combining the results of Theorems~\ref{P:lb} and~\ref{P:ub} below, which separately deal with the corresponding lower and upper bounds, respectively.
-In fact, as asserted in these two theorems, \eqref{eq:main_d=3} and \eqref{eq:main_d>3} continue to hold when $h<h_*$ if one replaces the event in question by $ \text{LocUniq}(N,h)^c$, see \eqref{eq:def_locuniq}.
-Together with the disconnection upper bound from \cite[Theorem 5.5]{Sz15}, which yields that disconnecting $B_N$ from $\partial B_{2N}$ decays exponentially at scale $N^{d-2}$ when $h<h_*$, this is easily seen to imply that
+In fact, as asserted in these two theorems, \eqref{eq:main_d=3} and \eqref{eq:main_d>3} continue to hold when $h \le h_*$ if one replaces the event in question by $\text{LocUniq}(N,h)^c$, see \eqref{eq:def_locuniq}.
+We also have the similar asymptotic for a slightly modified version of the event $\text{LocUniq}(N,h)^c$, namely

 along with a statement similar to \eqref{eq:main_d>3} when $d\geq 4$, where `2-arms' refers to the existence of two disjoint crossing clusters of $\{ \varphi \geq h\} \cap( B_{2N} \setminus B_{N})$.

 Concerning the truncated two-point function, defined as